sohang3112/iit-madras-web-mtech-ai/trimester1/DA5000W_Math_LinearAlgebra_Probability/Probability_NOTES.md

     - $n,x$ are sample     (total number, number of successes)
 - CDF, Mean, Variance -- TODO

----------------------------------- MIDSEM IS TILL HERE ------------------------------
+</details> <!-- Midsem end -->

-## TODO: Lecture Note 4 - Hypotheis Testing, Confidence Intervals, Central Limit Theorem -- SKIP, NOT IN MIDSEM!!!
+## TODO: Lecture Note 4 - Hypotheis Testing, Confidence Intervals, Central Limit Theorem -- NOT IN MIDSEM

 TODO

-## TODO: Lecture Note 5.1 (Bayes Inferential Stats) - Hypothesis Testing, Confidence Intervals -- SKIP, NOT IN MIDSEM!!!
+## TODO: Lecture Note 5.1 (Bayes Inferential Stats) - Hypothesis Testing, Confidence Intervals -- NOT IN MIDSEM

 TODO

-## IN PROGRESS: Lecture Note 5.2 (Bayes Inferential Stats) - Acceptance Sampling (Acceptance Matrix, OC Curve), ANOVA, Chi Squared etc. -- SKIP, NOT IN MIDSEM!!!
+## IN PROGRESS: Lecture Note 5.2 (Bayes Inferential Stats) - Acceptance Sampling (Acceptance Matrix, OC Curve), ANOVA, Chi Squared etc. -- NOT IN MIDSEM

 **Acceptance Sampling**: does my population match standard / ideal population?
 In factory items production, we know from experience that standard deviation remains about the same, so we can assume that as population std.